 - Femoral hernias occur when a piece of intestine protrudes though the passage that is normally used by large blood vessels as they pass between the abdomen and leg.

 The cause of some hernias cannot be pinpointed, but many result from increased pressure within the abdomen, a weak spot in the abdominal wall, or a combination of the two.
 The weakened abdominal wall may be present as a birth defect or develop over time from injury or surgery.
 Age also plays a factor as hernias are more likely to develop over the age of 50.
+Genetic abnormalities may play a role, especially for hernias occurring in newborns.

 In adults, hiatus hernias commonly develop in pregnant women and overweight people due to the increased pressure on the abdominal wall.
 Other stressors may include constipation (straining while having a bowel movement), lifting heavy weights, or prolonged coughing or sneezing.